Woman charged for allegedly stealing a vacuum cleaner

 HONOLULU (KHON2) — The Department of the Prosecuting Attorney charged a woman for habitual property crime when she allegedly stole a vacuum cleaner.

-The prosecuting attorney’s office said Yolanda Pusi, 44, was charged with one count of habitual property crime for theft of a vacuum cleaner from the Ala Moana Target store on February 17.
+The prosecuting attorney’s office said Yolanda Pusi, 44, was charged with one count of habitual property crime for theft of a vacuum cleaner from Target at Ala Moana Center on February 17.

 On the go with KHON 2GO, KHON’s morning podcast, every morning at 8